avidbiscuit/ait-wiki/content/mechanics/tardis/protocols.md

 # Protocol 000 (AKA ***Self-Destruct***)
 This is a special kind of protocol that cannot be triggerd via its own button, instead give the TARDIS a nether star via the telepathic circuits,this sends out the message "SELF DESTRUCT INITIATED ABORT SHIP" to anyone in the interior, once everyone has vacated the interior the TARDIS locks itself as the TARDIS star within goes critial and blows up, resulting in a medium sized explosion where the TARDIS was.
-{{< callout type="warning" >}} Once self destruct is enabled it cannot be stopped, so you better only let trustworthy people get inside your TARDIS,incase it is activated grab whatever you can from your interior.
-Once Protocol 000 is activated there is no getting your old TARDIS back.{{< /callout >}}
+{{< callout type="warning" >}} Once self destruct is enabled it cannot be stopped, so you better only let trustworthy people get inside your TARDIS, incase it is activated grab whatever you can from your interior.
+Once Protocol 000 is activated there is no getting your old TARDIS back. {{< /callout >}}

 # Protocol 515
 This can be use for emergency escapes.
 Why?
 It dumps all your artron and immidetly travels to your destination, but (as a side effect) it does 1000 damage to each Circuit (aside the Gravitational circuit).